 All of this information, once you get the hang of it, helps you figure out what you should do more of, and what needs work on your website.

-If you want to get serious about having an online business, Google Analytics is a great tool for figuring out
+If you want to get serious about growing an online business, Google Analytics is a great tool for figuring out

 - where your visitors are coming from

-- what they are most interested in on your website
+- what visitors are most interested in on your website

-- what keywords they are using to find you with search engines
+- which keywords they are using to find you with search engines

 - what they are doing once they get to your website.